davidclarke1995/3rd-Year-Project/ReadMe.md

 * If you cannot connect to the server this may be because my google cloud server has expired.
 However you can make your own server with the code in the server project, but you will need to create your own database locally.
 All the code for that can also be found on this repository under the DatabaseInterface folder.

+## How to run

+- User must be on the StartUpWindowPractice